cs-uob/COMS10012/exercises/posix/src/act1/install.md

   * `config.vm.box` selects the virtual machine image, or box in vagrant-speak, to use.
 You can see a list of available ones at https://app.vagrantup.com/boxes/search.
   * `config.vm.synced_folder` sets up a shared folder between the guest (virtual machine) and host (your machine).
   * The first `config.vm.provision` runs a provisioning command when the box is first downloaded and installed.
 These commands run as root on the virtual machine, and in this case we are using the `apk` package manager (we will talk about this later on) to install two packages `libc6-compat` and `util-linux`.
   * The second `config.vm.provision` is tagged with `run: 'always'` so it runs every time the virtual machine starts.
-It turns out there is a bug in how shared folders work that means alpine linux and virtualbox don't get a long; the three lines of commands after that get the shared folder working correctly again.
+It turns out there is a bug in how shared folders work that means alpine linux and virtualbox don't get along; the three lines of commands after that get the shared folder working correctly again.
 We will learn what they do later on.
   * The `<<-SHELL` construction is called a "here document", and is a way in some programming languages of writing multi-line strings.
 It tells ruby to treat everything until the closing keyword SHELL (which is arbitrary) as a string, which can contain several lines.

 |||advanced